-With each year's event being held at a different cities around the British Isles, every Big Weekend has a slightly different feel, as it ingratiates itself with each locale.
+Each year the festival is held at a different cities around the British Isles, every Big Weekend has a slightly different feel, as it ingratiates itself with each locale.

-BBC Radio One's Big Weekend 2013 Lineup
+BBC Radio One's Big Weekend festival information & FAQs

-History of BBC Radio One's Big Weekend
+The history of BBC Radio One's Big Weekend festival

 Radio 1's Big Weekend (previously known as One Big Weekend) is a music festival run by BBC Radio 1.
 It is held once a year, in a different location within the United Kingdom each time.
 It is the biggest free ticketed music event in Europe and always includes a host of new artists.